ecmel/vscode-html-css/README.md

 ]
 ```

-Extension can be configured to support any language where it makes sense such as `nunjucks`, `twig`, `mustache`, etc. You should also install corresponding language extension which registers choosen language id in VS Code.
+Extension can be configured to support any language where it makes sense such as `nunjucks`, `twig`, `mustache`, etc. You should also install corresponding language extension which registers the language id in VS Code.

 This setting is application scoped and changing the setting requires restarting VS Code.